THOMAS JONATHAN "TOM" FIDLER (1795-1875)

 ** Note: There has been conjecture about Heather Hallett's statements about Peter FIDLER going to England in 1808 and about Tom’s baptism there that year.
 Such a record can indeed be found online.
 Here's the link: Fiddler: Births & Baptisms, Orkney.
 Thomas FIDLAR, christened Oct 12, 1808 in Stromness, Orkney, Scotland.
 Father: Peter FIDLAR.
 Mother: Methwinan FIDLAR.
 The spellings are incorrect but the info matches have definite credibility.
 And how many women in Scotland had an obviously Indian name like Methwinan?

-.
+The baptism was witnessed by John BALLENDEN and D GEDDES, "Esquires".
 These would be John BALLENDEN (1758-1817) who was the Chief Factor at York Factory from 1800 until he retired to Stromness in 1802.
 D GEDDES would be HBC Stromness Recruiting Agent David GEDDES (1751-1812), appointed to that position in 1791.

 I have great respect for Heather’s research.
 On several occasions I found myself questioning information in her books, only later to discover that she was indeed correct.
 However, skeptics point out that there is no evidence to indicate that Peter FIDLER himself went to England that year. - -